 PHP is designed to run on many operting systems and to cooperate with many servers and database.
 You can build for a UNIX evvironment and shift your work to NT without a problem.You can test a project with Personal web server and install it on a UNIX system running On PHP as a Apache module.

-Let's dive right in and write our first script.
-Create a text file containing the following:
+dive right in and write our first script.
+Create a text file containing the

 <html>